lexnederbragt/190109_UnixShell/lex.md

 (check out <https://xkcd.com/1168/>)

+### passwords

 Do you ever need a random password quickly:

 ```
 alias pw="tr -dc 'A-Za-z0-9!@#$%^&*' < /dev/urandom | fold -w 12 | head -n 1"
 ```

+Note that this (for me) only works on Abel, not on my Mac

 ### Shell variables

-Shell variables are containers for values.
-Some are builtin, such as $PWD, $HOME, $PATH and of course $PS1.
+Shell variables hold values so they can be reused.
+Some are builtin, such as $PWD, $HOME and $PATH.
 But you can set any variable yourself.
 You can see all your variables by typing

 ```
 env